Written by Pranavi Khaitan , a grade 12 student and senior editor at – I Kid You Not

 When a person drives above the speed limit they pay a fine.
 This fine represents the possible accidents and losses of life, machinery, etc , that could occur when a person engages in such an activity.
-Similarly carbon pricing refers to a method in which a price is set on carbon discharge of something, especially gas or radiation and is paid by emitters, like a fine for the Results or effects of utilizing carbon.
+Similarly carbon pricing refers to a method in which a price is set on carbon emissions and is paid by emitters, like a fine for the consequences of utilizing carbon.

 How is carbon pricing carried out?

 Carbon Pricing has been executed in two ways:

 Carbon Tax: a carbon tax directly establishes a price on carbon emissions and so a company is charged a certain amount for every ton of emissions.